simon-robertson/preact-test/readme.md

 ### eslint

-The `eslint-react-plugin` needed the `"pragma"` set to `"h"`.
+The `eslint-react-plugin` was needed and the `"pragma"` set to `"h"` for avoid "unused variable" warnings; but that makes sense.
 No doubt the Preact team will release an official plugin at some point, but for now the React one works fine.
 The only issue here is you may see a warning from the plugin regarding the React version, but that can be safely ignored.

 ```
 "settings": {